10915245/yuemingduqushuijingong/main.md

 ![image](http://www.kidsgen.com/fables_and_fairytales/images/ant.gif)

-He said
->wwwwwwwwwwwwwwwwwwwwwww

 The grasshopper invited the ant to sit for a chat with him.
-But the ant refused saying that "I’m storing up food for winter". " Why don’t you do the same?" asked the ant to the grasshopper.
+But the ant refused saying that
+<"I’m storing up food for winter". " Why don’t you do the same?" asked the ant to the grasshopper.